Locust Trace News for Parents & Students

 It is time to begin scheduling for next year!

-Watch your Canvas Portal next week for a link to begin selecting classes for Fall 2021.
+Check your Canvas Portal for the link to begin selecting classes for Fall 2021.

 We will schedule in two phases - the first is to indicate if you plan to return to Locust Trace and, if so, which session (AM or PM) and your preferred academic course.